mbchang/dynamics/README.md

 ```

 Be sure to look at the command line flags in `main.lua` for more details.
 You
-may want to change the number of training iterations if you are just debugging,
+may want to change the number of training iterations if you are just debugging
-for example (In that case you may want to change the dataset name in the examples above).
-The code defaults to cpu, but you can switch to gpu with the
+.
+The code defaults to cpu, but you can switch to gpu with the `-cuda` flag.
-    `-cuda` flag.

 ### Prediction
 This is an example of running simulations using trained model that was saved in `src/lua/logs/balls_n4_t60_ex50000_m__balls_n4_t60_ex50000_m_layers5_nbrhd_rs_fast_lr0.0003_modelnpe_seed0`.